 Sports betting is not yet legal in Connecticut, but it could be in the near future.

-In 2017, lawmakers in Connecticut passed a gambling package that did not legalize sports betting in the state, but it did set the stage for the possibility of legalizing it.
+In 2017, lawmakers in Connecticut passed a gambling package that did not legalize Connecticut sports betting, but it did set the stage for the possibility of legalizing it.
 The package included a provision that charged the state’s Commissioner of Consumer Protection “to regulate wagering on sporting events to the extent permitted by state and federal law.”

 Then came May 2018, when a US Supreme Court ruling lifted the federal prohibition against states other than Nevada being able to offer sports betting.
 Many states quickly jumped in to legalize sports betting, and suddenly Connecticut was in a position to do so as well.